Five Fun Fall Picture Books to Read Aloud

 (Disclosure: This blog post contains affiliate links, so if you click through and make a purchase, I will receive compensation at no additional cost to you.)

 Reading aloud to my students is one of my favorite parts of being a school librarian.
 I love trying out funny voices and dramatic faces and making the kids laugh.
 As a result, I typically pick light and fun books to share with my students.
-While I admit that many of my read alouds might not be great literature, I think that one of my primary goals of reading aloud is to sell reading as something that can rival video games and Netflix in terms of entertainment value.
+While I admit that some of my read alouds might not be great literature, I think that one of my primary goals of reading aloud is to sell reading as something that can rival video games and Netflix in terms of entertainment value.
 And based on the enthusiasm I saw with some of these read alouds, I think I’m on the right track!

 The Pigeon Wants a Puppy! by Mo Willems

-This book shows the quirky genius of Mo Willems at its best with his version of the classic story of “be careful what you wish for.”
+The Pigeon Wants a Puppy shows the quirky genius of Mo Willems at its best with his version of the classic story of “be careful what you wish for.”

 Mr. Wiggle’s Book by Paula M. Craig and Carol L. Thompson

-I read this with kindergarten, first grade, and second grade every year as the first read aloud of the year in order to get kids thinking about how they should treat the library books they are about to check out.
+I read this book with kindergarten, first grade, and second grade every year as the first read aloud of the year in order to get kids thinking about how they should treat the library books they are about to check out.
 You would think I’d get groans from the kids who have already heard it, but actually, nope.
 The kids look forward to hearing this story at the beginning of each school year, even in second grade when it’s their third listen.
 It’s out of print, so if you can get your hands on a copy, hang on to it!

 Pumpkin Trouble by Jan Thomas